-(1) There is a spirits retail license to: Sell spirits in original containers to consumers for consumption off the licensed premises and to permit holders; sell spirits in original containers to retailers licensed to sell spirits for consumption on the premises, for resale at their licensed premises according to the terms of their licenses, although no single sale may exceed twenty-four liters, unless the sale is by a licensee that was a contract liquor store manager of a contract liquor store at the location of its spirits retail licensed premises from which it makes such sales; and export spirits.

-(2) For the purposes of this title, a spirits retail license is a retail license, and a sale by a spirits retailer is a retail sale only if not for resale.
-Nothing in this title authorizes sales by on-sale licensees to other retail licensees.
-The board must establish by rule an obligation of on-sale spirits retailers to:
+(1) There is a spirits retail license to: Sell spirits in original containers to consumers for consumption off the licensed premises and to permit holders; sell spirits in original containers to retailers licensed to sell spirits for consumption on the premises, for resale at their licensed premises according to the terms of their licenses, provided, however, that no such single sale shall exceed twenty-four liters, which limit shall not apply to such sales by licensees who were contract-operated state stores; and export spirits.
+For the purposes of this title, a spirits retail license is a retail license, and a sale by a spirits retailer is a retail sale only if not for resale.
+Nothing in this section or title authorizes sales by on-sale licensees to other retail licensees.
+The board shall establish by rule, the obligation of on-sale spirits retailers to provide to the distributor or distiller acting as distributor information by stock keeping unit of that distributor or distiller concerning the identity of the purchasing on-premise licensee and quantities purchased.